Afghan officials say U.S. broke promise on Taliban office

 One of the officials also read from a notebook, quoting what he said were the "written principles and assurances" provided by the United States.
 He said the manner of the opening of the office was a clear violation of those assurances.

-"'The Taliban office will be called the Taliban office for the purpose of negotiations between the Afghan government's High Peace Council and the authorised representatives of the Taliban'," he read.
+"'The Taliban office will be called the Taliban office for the purpose of negotiations between the Afghan government's High Peace Council and the authorized representatives of the Taliban'," he read.

 "'(The Taliban office will) not be referred to as an embassy, as an emirate, a government or a sovereign (state).
 And (it is not to) be used for any terrorist or violent activities or for funding'."